Specialise in: Corporate recovery and insolvency

-Small and medium sized enterprises (SMEs) are the backbone of most economies and they are also the most at risk from the Covid-19 pandemic.
+Small and medium sized enterprises (SMEs) are the backbone of most economies and they can also be the most at risk during times of economic or social crisis.
 Unlike multinational companies (generally speaking), SMEs are exposed to greater liquidity risk, restricted credit lines, fewer cost-saving options and a lack of corporate experience and access to knowledge, among other things.

 Talking specifically about his home country Ireland, Tom Murray FCCA, a director and corporate recovery and insolvency (CR&I) specialist at Friel Stafford, highlights how SMEs form the fabric of an economy: ‘SMEs account for over 99% of active enterprises in Ireland and 65% (over one million) of total employees, which increases to 68.4% when proprietors and family members engaged in the SME are included.’